As fun and cool as they are, the evergreen two-wheelers must be operated with extreme care. The motorcycle accident facts might surprise you.

 4. Normal Hazards Like Animals Can Be Deadly

 A primary concern for any motorist is the actions of other individuals on the road.
 However, an issue that’s more acute for motorcyclists than car drivers is the possibility of hitting an animal.
-That’s because, irrespective of whether the motorcyclists hits or misses the animal, there is a for an accident to occur.
+That’s because, irrespective of whether the motorcyclists hits or misses the animal, there is a higher chance for an accident to occur.

 Unlike their four-wheeled counterparts, motorcycle don’t have an IIHS safety-rated cabin with airbags and crumple zones.
 This lack of protection for the rider means even hitting an animal as small as a bird or squirrel can prove deadly.